blossom2016/employersApp/README.md

 # CI/CD Pipeline Project

-A full-stack application with automated CI/CD pipeline using GitHub Actions and Docker.
+This is a preject that is a full-stack application with automated CI/CD pipeline using GitHub Actions and Docker. carried out using GitHub Actions and Docker.
+The project consists of a frontend React application and a backend Flask application.

 ## Project Structure